Skip to main content

 Pro Tip

-Make sure your is active and bubbly, having doubled within 4-6 hours of .
-A weak starter is the #1 cause of dense loaves.
+Make sure your starter is active and bubbly — doubled within 4-6 hours of its last feeding.
+A sluggish starter is the number one reason sourdough loaves don't rise.

 Step 1